Mechanical design of the C4 series of astronomical CMOS cameras

 frames is acquired and opens only prior to next light frame.

 If no exposure is taken for approximately 1 second while the

 shutter is open (this means after a light image exposure),

 camera firmware closes the shutter to cover the sensor from

 Camera without filter wheel

-C4 camera head front view dimensions
+C4 camera head front view dimensions, head with

-C4 camera head side view dimensions
+C4 camera head with thick adapter base side view

 Enhanced cooling variant